 I'll keep a list of which anime and manga have been reviewed, with links to the posts.
 And feel free to do a series that has already been reviewed, everyone has a different take on what they've seen.

 Naruto -

 If you do decide to submit a review, while you don't have to write a 5 page dissertation (it would actually be better not to), you should try to add some detail and support your opinions.
-Here's an example of a good review and of a bad review.
+Here's a couple examples.